 History of the DR Congo (World Factbook)

 Established as a Belgian colony in 1908, the Republic of the Congo gained its independence in 1960, but its early years were marred by political and social instability.
 Col. Joseph MOBUTU seized power and declared himself president in a November 1965 coup.
 He subsequently changed his name – to MOBUTU Sese Seko – as well as that of the country – to Zaire.
 MOBUTU retained his position for 32 years through several sham elections, as well as through the use of brutal force.
-Ethnic strife and civil war, touched off by a massive inflow of refugees in 1994 from fighting in Rwanda and Burundi, led in May 1997 to the toppling of the MOBUTU regime by a rebellion backed by Rwanda and Uganda and fronted by Laurent KABILA.
-He renamed the country the Democratic Republic of the Congo (DRC), but in August 1998 his regime was itself challenged by a second insurrection again backed by Rwanda and Uganda.
+Ethnic strife and civil war, touched off by a massive inflow of refugees in 1994 from fighting in Rwanda and Burundi, led in May 1997 to the toppling of the MOBUTU regime by a rebellion backed by Rwanda and Uganda and fronted by Laurent KABILA who was assassinated by his son.
+The region remains in conflict and turmoil.

 Economy of the DR Congo

 The economy of the Democratic Republic of the Congo – a nation endowed with vast potential wealth – is recovering from two decades of decline.
 Conflict, which began in August 1998, dramatically reduced national output and government revenue, increased external debt, and resulted in the deaths of perhaps 3.5 million people from violence, famine, and disease.
 Foreign businesses curtailed operations due to uncertainty about the outcome of the conflict, lack of infrastructure, and the difficult operating environment.
 Conditions began to improve in late 2002 with the withdrawal of a large portion of the invading foreign troops.
 Political uncertainty continues to hamper growth.

 Population: 75,507,308 (July 2013 est.) — see note below.
 World Rank #20